 Participants in the clinical observership program are not allowed to directly participate in clinical care, physically contact patients, perform procedures, write orders, or access the UPMC electronic health record.

-For inquiries about the Clinical Observership program, please email the CCM_Observership [at] upmc.edu (Office of Education).
+For inquiries about your Clinical Observership application progress, please contact the CCM_Observership [at] upmc.edu (Office of Education).